PAST2212/domainthreat/README.md

 **Additional**
 - Used public source whoisds (https://www.whoisds.com/newly-registered-domains) has capped quantity of daily registrations to 100.000.
-- Thresholds are intentional tolerant by default (possible high false positive rate) in order to consider degree of freedom in choosing variations of domain names from attacker side more accurate (reduce occurrence of false negatives).
+- Thresholds are intentional tolerant by default (possible high false positive rate and therefor lower precision) in order to consider degree of freedom in choosing variations of domain names from attacker side more accurate (reduce occurrence of false negatives and therefor better recall rate).
 Change them if you want to match your particular (company) needs
 - A perfect supplement to this wonderful project: https://github.com/elceef/dnstwist
 - Written in Python 3.10
 - Recommended Python Version >= 3.7